GfellerLab/MixTCRviz/README.md

  - Adaptive Biotech v4 with the columns: c("v_resolved", "j_resolved", "amino_acid")
  - AIRR with the columns: c("v_call", "j_call", "junction_aa")
  - MiXCR with the columns: c("allVHitsWithScore", "allJHitsWithScore", "aaSeqCDR3")

+By default, both chains are treated independently, without reconstructing clones.
+To reconstruct alpha-beta clones, you can use the build.clones=T.
+However, you need to have *exactly* one colum indicating the clone_id labelled (can be any of "clone_id", "cell_id", "cloneId", "barcode", "complex.id)